madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

   - They generally achieve a lower hold out error than the binned regressions, and achieve their minimum hold out error at a lower number of estimated parameters.
   - Their hold out error is generally the lowest out of the methods we surveyed, making each *individual* regression more trustworthy.

-The two spline models are a clear winner over the binned and polynomial regressions.
-This is a real shame, because they are often not taught in introductory courses in predictive modeling, even though they (at least the piecewise linear spline) are just as easy to implement as polynomial or binned regression.

-We hope we have convinced you to use these methods in your own modeling work.
-The author sees no real reason to fit polynomial or binned expansions in any predictive or inferential model.
+The two spline models are clear winners over the binned and polynomial regressions.
+It is a shame that they are often not taught in introductory courses in predictive modeling.
+The author sees no real reason to fit polynomial or binned expansions in any predictive or inferential model, and hopes that these methods will enter the standard curriculum taught to new users of regression methods.
+At the very least, we hope you will use these methods in your own modeling work.

 [^poly-standardization]: Of course, to avoid numerical issues we follow the usual advice of standardizing a predictor before applying a polynomial expansion.